 NAA pays the Juror to review all entries, select the art for the Exhibition, choose the award winners, and write comments on the winners’ artwork and on the show.
-The 2011 Spring Juried Members’ Show brought in 333 entries of which 162 were selected for the Exhibition.
+As an example of the potential scope of their work, the 2016 Regional Juried Show brought in 567 entries of which 149 were selected for the Exhibition.

 How are the selections made?

-Most often is is not that the Juror did not like the work, but rather it is simply a matter of balancing media, space, and subject matter.
-Juried Exhibitions can be very competitive – there can be many strong works not selected and can be entered in another show.
-Awards for each Juried show are completely at the Juror’s discretion.
+In many cases it is not that the Juror did not appreciate the work, but rather it is simply a matter of balancing media, space, and subject matter.
+Juried Exhibitions can be very competitive – there can be many strong works not selected for one show, but accepted into another.
+Awards for each Juried show are at the Juror’s discretion.